amazon-archives/aws-full-stack-template/workshop/readme.md

   <summary>Expand to see code (answers!)</summary>

-Add a parameter to "UpdateExpression" and a new line under "ExpressionAttributeValues" so it looks like this:
+Add a parameter at the end of the "UpdateExpression" line and a new line under "ExpressionAttributeValues" so it looks like this:
 ```js
 UpdateExpression: "SET title = :title, content = :content, lastUpdated = :lastUpdated",
 ExpressionAttributeValues: {